jhesch/dirty-bits/README.md

 page](https://docs.github.com/en/github/committing-changes-to-your-project/comparing-commits)
 with information about the commits between `base` and `head`, including the files that were changed.

+If Dirty Bits panicked and had to mark all bits dirty, `json-results` will include a top-level property named `allDirtyReason` with text describing the problem.

 See [Example usage](#example-usage) for an example of how to use `json-results` in a workflow.